 He cried I fed him, he cried I rocked him, he cried I changed him.
 I cried and he slept.

 You spend nine months building to this moment and then suddenly there is you and a tiny person that relies on you for everything!
 And you sometimes have no clue what they want.
 I didn’t know how to bathe him or how many layers he should be wearing.
+My daughter I knew how to change a nappy but was still vulnerable, still exhausted after labour, still new to motherhood in a different way.

 I can’t recall now that new baby smell, but do remember the silken feel of his skin, the tiny hairs and little fingers, the little blue sailor boat buttons on his white cardigan.
 It got pooped on and ruined.
-His fragile cry that sounded more kitten than person.
+Her fragile cry that sounded more kitten than person.

 You will rise and sink in an ocean of emotions, go with it, cry when you need for no reason and laugh when you can.